 "You'll be much better off from an economic perspective paying off that highest interest-rate debts first, because essentially you'll have less total debt to have to pay off over time," says Abby Sussman, a professor at the University of Chicago who studies the psychology of financial decision-making.

 The snowball method relies less on math and more on motivation.
 Make a list of debts from smallest to largest.
-Pay off the smallest, and boom!
+Pay off the smallest debt, and boom!
 You get a win.

 "What the studies show is that when people have immediate progress, that they get rid of some debt, that energizes them," says Singletary.
 "That encourages them."
 Those small wins help you build momentum, like a snowball rolling down a mountainside.